 There is a standard annual fee of $12,000 for all years, which is payable in five instalments throughout the year; this is really handy if you need to budget.
 Are there plenty of hidden fees to surprise you though?
 Thankfully, no. There are no registration fees, and the added incentive of a free bus service to Sentosa for the first academic year.

-In line with most international schools, the academic year will run from August to June, and there will be four terms.
+In line with most international schools, the academic year runs from August to June, and there are four terms.
 KBH is open to students of all nationalities and it has an open enrolment policy throughout the school year.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.